-The quality of the BSc (Hons) Computer and Information Security course and the significant base of security-related expertise within Plymouth University, are recognised by employers through the accreditation granted by the BCS and the Plymouth University’s academic partner status with IISP.
+The quality of the BSc (Hons) Computer and Information Security course and the significant base of security-related expertise within University of Plymouth, are recognised by employers through the accreditation granted by the BCS and the University of Plymouth's academic partner status with IISP.
 The syllabus is closely aligned to the domains of study for the CISSP (Certified Information Systems Security Professional) qualification enabling students to pursue recognised qualifications after their academic studies to support their professional development.

 I am extremely fortunate to work for an organisation such as the Met Office, which is recognised as a world leader in providing weather and climate services.
 The scale of Met Office operations provides unique and continuous challenges that enable me to routinely utilise and further develop the skills that I had developed through my studies.
 The Met Office also provides ongoing opportunities to develop new skills, sharing my strong desire for continuing professional development.